 HBW Alive has now been integrated into Cornell Lab of Ornithology’s Birds of the World platform.
 As Cornell uses a slightly different taxonomy to that used by BirdLife, the list of species displayed in Birds of the World does not exactly match the BirdLife list.
 BirdLife and Cornell are working to align their checklists so that one day we hope that the species displayed in Birds of the World will exactly match those on the BirdLife Data Zone and the IUCN Red List, but this is a process that may take some time.
 BirdLife will continue to update its checklist on an annual basis, reflecting both the discovery of new species and, more frequently, changes to existing species limits based on the latest research.
 We will continue to use and promote the objective scoring methods that make the BirdLife list unique in the transparency and objectivity of its decision-making, and will continue to provide full justification for the changes adopted.
 We welcome input to the taxonomic work undertaken, and anyone can propose taxonomic issues or provide new information for consideration by the BirdLife Taxonomic Working Group by posting a message on the taxonomic change proposals section of the BirdLife Globally Threatened Bird Forum or email: email@example.com.
 Once revisions to the current treatment are adopted, there is a necessary time-lag before revised taxa are assessed against the IUCN Red List Criteria and subsequently published on the BirdLife Data Zone and IUCN Red List websites, and included in new versions of the Checklist, which are typically released at the end of each year.

-The taxonomic notes presented in the two volumes of the Illustrated Checklist that explain the reasoning and evidence behind taxonomic decisions and previously available online in HBW Alive can be downloaded here.
+The taxonomic notes presented in the two volumes of the Illustrated Checklist that explain the reasoning and evidence behind taxonomic decisions, previously available online in HBW Alive and updated in the light of subsequent changes, can be downloaded here.
 We are also working to make each one available in the relevant species factsheets on the BirdLife Data Zone.
 The details and results of the acoustic analyses undertaken to support many of these decisions can be downloaded here, and the morphometric measurements taken from hundreds of museum specimens to support many of these decisions can be downloaded here.

 The evolution of HBW Alive therefore does not mean there will be any reduction in effort on the part of BirdLife to maintain, update and promote our objective and transparent taxonomic checklist to support conservation and science.